 Consider any company that procures goods and services from a vendor.
 There are numerous processes involving several departments which have to draft different records – purchase orders, term sheets, statements of work, incremental revisions, etc. These records are crucial for resolving any disputes, including Blockchain information governance.

 Now, imagine there was a disagreement and forged documents were presented.
 It would be a long, tedious, and most probably costly process before parties get to the bottom of the issue.
-That’s why we need information management, which main task would be to keep track of all documents.
+That’s why we need information management and corporate governance, which main task would be to keep track of all documents.

 Most companies, however, still struggle with it.
 The common big issue is storing information safely, because this is usually done on a centralized server.
 You can already guess that hacking such database is the greatest concern for any company, no matter how much it invests in cybersecurity.